boydcpeters/gridlib/docs/basics.dataformat.rst

     ,,107.6,1.0,,,,
     ,,107.8,1.0,,,,

-An example dataset is also provided in the `examples` folder on the GitHub repository, see `examples/data/example1.csv`.
+An example dataset is provided in the `examples` folder on the GitHub repository, see `examples/data/example1.csv`_.

+.. _examples/data/example1.csv: https://github.com/boydcpeters/gridlib/blob/master/examples/data/example1.csv